devugo/custom-react-boilerplate/README.md

 ## Custom React Boiler Plate

-This is react project setup from scratch without CRA using Webpack
+This is a react project setup from scratch without create-react-app(CRA), using Webpack.
+Check out how to do the same [here](https://blog.devugo.com/how-to-set-up-a-react-app-without-using-create-react-app-cra-ckfffzq3400ezzgs1hp67h0oy).

 In the project root, run: